proconnect-gouv/federation/docker/_doc/docker-stack.md

 You will be prompted for:

 - a username: use your gitlab.dev-franceconnect.fr username
-- a password: as two factor authentication is mandatory, you'll need to create an access token with only "read_registry" permission from your account settings: https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html.
+- a password: as two-factor authentication is mandatory, you'll need to create an access token with only "read_registry" permission from your account settings: https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html.
 If you are not from the internal team, please ask an FC for one through support.

 ### Running FranceConnect